Masters of Albion Early Access Preview ...

 How do the god hand powers work during the day?

-Daytime is your window for construction, exploration, and resource management.
-The god hand lets you move around the entire continent, which the CGMagazine preview describes as one seamless world accessible all at once.
-You use this freedom to construct buildings, gather resources, transport those resources to factories, and craft products to sell to Albion's aristocracy.
+Daytime gives you space to build, explore, and manage resources.
+The god hand lets you travel across the entire continent in one seamless world.
+You construct buildings, collect resources, haul those resources to factories, and craft products to sell to Albion's aristocracy.

-The money and tokens you earn from selling goods feed directly into upgrading your god hand powers, purchasing new products, and improving buildings.
-This economic loop is the backbone of the game, and your powers are the tool that keeps it moving.
+The money and tokens from selling goods flow into upgrading your god hand abilities, buying new products, and improving structures.
+This economic cycle drives the entire game, and your powers keep it running.

 Throwing and physical interaction